Low self-esteem can harm a relationship, and brushing it off won’t make it go away.

 If you’re communicating that you feel there are certain inappropriate actions that your partner is doing that is making you insecure (within reason) or you’re communicating something that makes you feel bad and your partner doesn’t make changes to their behavior, maybe you need to evaluate if your partner meets your needs.

 Are you a good fit for them?
 If your partner is stepping up to the plate and backing their words up with action, not just the “I love you’s” “I miss you’s” and “I want to spend time with you” – then you can create a relationship that works for both of you.

 When you feel safe and secure, you will feel more secure with them.
 Take a look at yourself first.

 If the behavior that is making you insecure is something that wouldn’t be tolerated in an office environment, chances are you have a legitimate reason to be insecure.

-#4 Choose wisely, make the right choice for a partner.
+Make the right choice for a partner.
 Know what works for you and be discerning.

 Divorce Attorney | Relationship Expert

 Low self-esteem can cause a person to have negative thoughts and feelings to put themselves down and make them feel more critical and react explosively want to a situation does not warrant that type of behavior.